akshayprabhu200/UCSD/src/pages/incoming.md

    - Contact your hiring department's HR and request for an "offer letter". _This needs to be a WET INK_ letter, which means there's a physical sign on it using a pen.
    - Apply for a support letter from ISPO, this process takes a few business days.
    - Visit an SSA office with the above three letters along with your usual immigration documents.
 Nearest one to grad housing is in Little Italy (Note: Google Maps recommends Kearny Mesa but this requires two bus changes and is annoying to get to.)

+## HDH and Housing Questions

+1. **What is the difference between the mailing address and actual address?**

+   - This question is mainly pertinent for buildings with a separate mailroom such as the Nuevas.
+   - Mailing address is where most if not all mail and parcels should be addressed to.
+This is the mailing room address where parcels will be collected.
+USPS delivered letters will put in your house's mailbox.
+   - The actual house's address is different and is where you physically live.
+Doordash, Uber East, Instacart, etc can be addressed to this addressed. _However, this is less reliable for certain buildings which require keycards to enter_

+2. **What is the format of the housing address?**

+   - For the Nuevas, the address is usually in the format: mailbox number, mailbox building number, Miramar Street, La Jolla, CA 92092
+   - For the older Mesas, the address is usually in the format: house number Regents Road, Apt apartment name

+3. **Can we switch houses later on?**

+   - Yes, fill out the housing application again.

+4. **Can we quit before the two year lease period notice is up?**

+   - Yes, with one month's notice you can leave

 ## First Week Checklist